idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_prebuilt_moose.md

 You can use HPC OnDemand to view the results file remotely.
 Head on over to [HPC OnDemand Dashboard](https://hpcondemand.inl.gov/pun/sys/dashboard), and select:
 `Interactive Apps` and then `Linux Desktop with Visualization`.
-Next, select your cluster (such as Sawtooth), the amount of time you believe you need, and then click Launch.
+Next, select your cluster (such as Sawtooth), the amount of time you believe you need, and then click `Launch`.

 It may take some time before your 'Visualization Job' becomes available.
 When it does, simply click on it, and you will be presented within your web browser, your GUI Desktop.
 From here, you can open